usdot-fhwa-OPS/V2X-Hub/configuration/README.md

 * **SENSOR_JSON_FILE_PATH** – Environment variable for storing path to sensor configuration file.
 This is an optional simulation environment variable that allows for setting up simulated sensor for a V2X-Hub instance.
 Example file can be found in the **CDASimAdapterPlugin** tests [here](../src/v2i-hub/CDASimAdapter/test/sensors.json).

 ### Access V2X-Hub
-To access V2X-Hub UI, please use either chromium or google-chrome browser and run the following command
+To access V2X-Hub UI, either chromium or google-chrome browser can be used by running the following commands:
 ```
 chromium-browser --ignore-certificate-errors <v2xhub_ip>
 ```